codr7/gfun/README.md

 ### intro
 gfun aims to become a Lispy scripting language/vm implemented and embedded in Go.<br/><br/>

-Much along the same lines as [g-fu](https://github.com/codr7/g-fu), but a tighter implementation that takes everything learned since into account.
-Among other changes; the VM now uses actual bytecode rather than structs and interfaces, and registers in place of stacks; and macro expansion works more like you would expect it to.
-The syntax is in many ways more traditional, but also simply different in places because of preferences picked up over time.<br/><br/>
+Much along the same lines as [g-fu](https://github.com/codr7/g-fu), but a tighter implementation that takes everything learned since into account.<br/><br/>

 The different layers of the implementation are well separated and may be used separately or mixed and matched; for example by putting a different syntax on top or adapting the existing one, or adding additional compilation steps.<br/><br/>

-I intend to keep the implementation simple and small enough to be fun to play around with for educational purposes; which also ensures it stays reasonably general purpose and stable/bug free.

 ### limitations
-For performance reasons, the evaluation loop specifies operations inline, which means that it's impossible to extend with new operations without changing the code.
+For performance reasons, the core loop specifies operations inline; which means that it's impossible to extend with new operations without changing the code.
 Limits on number of operations, number of registers etc. are determined by the bytecode [format](https://github.com/codr7/gfun/blob/main/lib/op.go).

 ### status
-It's still early days, I'm currently working my way towards calulating the Fibonacci sequence as above to get a comparable performance number on the implementation so far.
+It's still early days, I'm currently profiling and optimizing the implementation guided by initial performance numbers.

 ### types
 #### Any